Orthocenter Finder Calculator

 What is an Orthocenter?

-The orthocenter is the point where the three altitudes of a triangle intersect.
-An altitude is a line segment from a vertex perpendicular to the opposite side (or its extension).
+The orthocenter is a fundamental point in triangle geometry.
+It's defined as the single point where all three altitudes of a triangle meet.
+An altitude is a line segment drawn from a vertex of the triangle perpendicular to the opposite side (or its extension).
+This calculator helps you find this crucial point easily.

 Properties of Altitudes